Arrest warrant issued for Crystal Cruises’ Crystal Symphony ship

-(WSVN) - A wanted cruise ship docked at Port Bimini in the Bahamas.
+PORT EVERGLADES, FLA.
+(WSVN) - A wanted cruise ship has docked at Port Bimini in the Bahamas.

-An arrest warrant had been issued for Crystal Cruises’ Crystal Symphony, due to over $1.2 million worth of unpaid fuel bills.
+An arrest warrant was issued for Crystal Cruises’ Crystal Symphony, due to over $1.2 million worth of unpaid fuel bills.

-Officials said passengers are scheduled to arrive in Port Everglades by ferry Sunday afternoon, and will be processed.
+Officials said passengers were scheduled to arrive in Port Everglades by ferry, Sunday afternoon, and will be processed.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.